SportBeep.com

 Azzedine Ounahi (white shirt) scores Morocco's second goal against Canada as the north Africans moved into the World Cup quarter-final. ©AFP

 Houston (AFP) – A “proud” Canada became the first of the co-hosts to exit the World Cup as a clinical Morocco won 3-0 to reach the quarter-finals on Saturday in Houston.
-The 2022 semi-finalists Morocco will face title favorites France or Paraguay as the business end of the tournament in North America approaches.
+The 2022 semi-finalists Morocco will face title favourites France or Paraguay as the business end of the tournament in North America approaches.

 After a first half littered with more bookings than shots and with Canada on top, midfielder Azzedine Ounahi fired the opener on 50 minutes.
 Canada — playing the biggest game in their footballing history — pushed for an equaliser, but Ounahi scored his second to finally see off the resistance of Jesse Marsch’s men.
 Substitute Soufiane Rahimi slipped in the third with the last kick of the match.